Why You Need A Laser Simulation Training Gun

 - The trigger can be tightened or loosened but is designed to feel like the trigger break on a normal handgun

-- The body of the SIRT is molded after a GLOCK, America's top selling handgun brand.
-This means it's easy to find compatible holsters and accessories with which you can train.
+- The SIRT is available in 3 different “bodies” with this particular model being molded after a M&P. This means it's easy to find compatible holsters and accessories with which you can train.

 - The SIRT has a functioning forward rail onto which you can mount lights or… lasers?